DimasDMM/live-timing-strategy/lts-api/README.md

 ### Network of containers

-The containers need to be on the same network to connecto to each other.
+The containers need to be on the same network to connect to each other.
 Otherwise, the API REST won't be able to see the database.
 ```sh
 docker network create lts-network